Josmithr/FluidFramework/packages/framework/fluid-framework/api-report/fluid-framework.api.md

 // @internal @sealed @deprecated (undocumented) export interface IIntervalHelpers<TInterval extends ISerializableInterval> {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "fluid-framework" does not have an export "SequencePlace"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "fluid-framework" does not have an export "SequencePlace"
-    //
     // (undocumented)
     create(label: string, start: SequencePlace | undefined, end: SequencePlace | undefined, client: Client | undefined, intervalType: IntervalType, op?: ISequencedDocumentMessage, fromSnapshot?: boolean, useNewSlidingBehavior?: boolean): TInterval;
 }